theapurvapawar/UX-Challenge/README.md

 <p>Best performers were given an opportunity to interview at Capillary Technologies.
 I was short-listed and was asked for a resume.
 Then I was further short-listed and was offered a telephonic interview.</p>

+[Click here](http://www.hackerearth.com/capillary-ux-challenge/ "Directs to HackerEarth's website") to submit your solution.